rendall/icebreakers/QUESTIONS.md

   * What did you have for breakfast this morning?
   * What did you name your first car?
   * What does your favorite shirt look like?
-  * What does your morning routine look like when working from home?
   * What does your typical work from home uniform look like?
-  * What fictional family would you be a member of?
-  * What fictional world or place would you like to visit?
   * What fictional world or place would you like to visit?
   * What fruit or vegetable would you most want to be?
   * What is one article of clothing that someone could wear that would make you walk out on a date with them?